gyrogovernance/science/docs/Notes/Notes_16_Constants.md

 3. **Why sterile neutrinos**: They're the only particles that:
    - Interact purely gravitationally (no electromagnetic/weak/strong)
    - Remain at the CS (unobservable) focus in your CGM
-   - Can provide the "missing" gravity to achieve Σ_eq equilibrium
+   - Can provide the "missing" gravity to achieve B_i equilibrium

 ## Micro Scale: Why Mass Appears

-The M^-2 dimension in Σ_eq is crucial.
+The M^-2 dimension in B_i is crucial.
 It shows mass arising as:

 **Inverse gravitational normalization**: Mass doesn't "exist" fundamentally but emerges as the denominator that makes equilibrium possible.
 This is exactly what the Higgs mechanism does - it provides the scale at which the equilibrium between quantum fields becomes stable.

 In your CGM terms:
 - **CS → UNA**: Massless geometry becomes massive when rotation enters (ℏ appears)
 - **UNA → ONA**: Mass inverts (M^-1) at maximum curvature (gravity)
-- **ONA → BU**: Mass returns positive but normalized by M^-2 in Σ_eq
+- **ONA → BU**: Mass returns positive but normalized by M^-2 in B_i

 The Balance Constant shows this isn't arbitrary - it's the unique normalization that achieves T^0 (timeless) equilibrium.